The single edge notch fracture test for viscoelastic elastomers: A comprehensive parametric study of the effects of the elasticity and viscosity of the elastomer and of the 3D geometry of the cracks and specimens

 \subsection{Deformation-dependent viscosity}

 Next, we examine the effects that a nonlinear viscosity that depends on deformation can have on $\mathrm{\Lambda}_c$, $S_c$, and $T_c$.

-Figure \ref{Fig9} presents results analogous to those presented in Figs. \ref{Fig7} and \ref{Fig8} for elastomers whose viscosity increases with increasing deformation; the corresponding force-deformation results analogous to those in Fig. \ref{Fig6} are presented in Fig. S3 of the Supplementary Material.
+Figure \ref{Fig9} presents results analogous to those presented in Figs.~\ref{Fig7} and \ref{Fig8} for elastomers whose viscosity increases with increasing deformation; the corresponding force-deformation results analogous to those in Fig.~\ref{Fig6} are presented in Fig.~\ref{Fig:S-L-def_eta} in the Appendix.
 In particular, the results pertain to specimens with initial crack size $A=2$ mm, elastomers with non-equilibrium elasticity of weaker, equal, and stronger growth conditions (\ref{nusbetas}), with $\nu=\mu^{{\rm NEq}}=20\mu^{{\rm Eq}}=2$ MPa, than their equilibrium elasticity, and deformation-dependent viscosity (\ref{Viscosity constants})$_3$ with $\eta_0=\nu\tau_0=2$ MPa s.
-Again, much like the results in the two preceding subsections, the results in Fig. \ref{Fig9} correspond to the representative case when the critical energy release rate is $G_c=150$ N/m.
+Again, much like the results in the two preceding subsections, the results in Fig.~ \ref{Fig9} correspond to the representative case when the critical energy release rate is $G_c=150$ N/m.

-Qualitatively, the results in Fig. \ref{Fig9} for a nonlinear viscosity that increases with deformation are similar to those in Fig. \ref{Fig7} for constant viscosity.
-Quantitatively, two observations are called for when comparing Fig. \ref{Fig9} with Fig. \ref{Fig7}.
+Qualitatively, the results in Fig.~\ref{Fig9} for a nonlinear viscosity that increases with deformation are similar to those in Fig.~\ref{Fig7} for constant viscosity.
+Quantitatively, two observations are called for when comparing Fig.~\ref{Fig9} with Fig.~\ref{Fig7}.
 First, the presence of a nonlinear viscosity that increases with deformation shifts the threshold $\dot{\mathrm{\Lambda}}_0^{{\rm th}}$ at which $\mathrm{\Lambda}_c$ reaches a local maximum to smaller values.
 Second, on its own, contrary to a shear-thinning viscosity, a nonlinear viscosity that increases with deformation does not result in a range of values for $\mathrm{\Lambda}_c$ that are substantially different from those that result from a constant viscosity.
 The same is true for $S_c$ and $T_c$.